 Empowerment through horsemanship

-Alex DiGiacomo has loved horses since she was a little girl, and when a recent move landed her further away from them than she’d ever been, she realized how much she missed being around horses.
+Alex DiGiacomo has loved horses since she was a little girl, and when a recent move landed her farther away from them than she’d ever been, she realized how much she missed being around horses.
 So she decided to do something about it.
 What better way to reconnect than spending four months caring for them and taking her horsemanship to a new level at Best Friends?

 Alex was excited to sign on to help out in Horse Haven, the area at Best Friends where horses, mules, goats, sheep and other barnyard friends live.
 Best Friends also offers internships in other animal care areas, but Alex was committed to helping out and learning what she could from Horse Haven staff.
 During her time at the Sanctuary, she ended up getting so much more than information (though she got a lot of that, too).